Zoom appointments are available due to Covid19 for the unvaccinated and in person appointments are available for the vaccinated to discuss custody.

 Q. How long does a divorce take?

-A. If there are children and the complexity of the assets/debts acquired during the marriage.
+A. If there are children and the complexity of the assets/debts acquired during the marriage, the time to finalize a divorce proceedings may increase plus the court's schedule will determine when your case can be set to proceed.

-Q. How long before court issue an order regarding parenting time?
+Q. How long before a court will issue an order regarding parenting time?

 • Attorney Fees